 In December 2017, we reported that several Columbia class technologies that met GAO's definition of a critical technology element were not identified by the Navy as critical technologies.
-Specifically, the Navy did not follow best practices for assessing critical technologies that the Navy excluded.
+Specifically, the Navy did not follow best practices for assessing critical technologies.
+When we applied these best practices, we identified four additional critical technologies that the Navy excluded.
 These include the integrated power system, the propulsor/coordinated stern, the common missile compartment (CMC), and the nuclear reactor.
 Of these, only the nuclear reactor is fully mature as of late 2018.